jkingsman/bishop/README.md

 ### Manual

-> You'll need node and npm set up on your system (which is beyond the scope of this README), and gulp installed (`npm install -g gulp` if you don't already have it.
+> You'll need node and npm set up on your system (which is beyond the scope of this README), and gulp installed (`npm install -g gulp` if you don't already have it).

 1. Clone this repo and move into it: